-While the initiative has the merit of denouncing violations committed by Swiss companies abroad it does not offer any real protection.
+While the initiative had the merit of denouncing violations committed by Swiss companies abroad it did not offer any real protection.
 Here are five reasons why.

 Global Geneva makes its content available for free worldwide in the public interest.
 If you like our approach to independent journalism and our Youth Writes educational initiatve, then please join us as a support member.
 Or simply contribute.
 Quality journalism cannot exist without your help.

-First, Swiss courts can intervene only once the damage has been done.
+First, Swiss courts can intervene only once damage has been done.

 Political conflicts of interest

 Third, in Switzerland, as often but not necessarily happens in the United States, judges may be linked to political parties and are promoted by them.
 This was the case with President Donald Trump’s nominations of Brett Kavanaugh and Amy Coney Barrett to the Supreme Court, both of which were voted in by the Republican Party-dominated Senate.
 Swiss judges even have to pay the parties proportions of their salary.
 Their judgements may also influence their re-election.
 So judicial independence in Switzerland remains questionable.

 Four, even the academic world, which is supposed to offer independent advice on public issues, can be influenced by multinationals, whose foundations or corporate bodies often fund university or science projects.
 For example, in the lawsuit brought against me by Nestlé on human rights issues, the company lawyer is none other than the professor of labour law at the University of Lausanne, who is widely regarded as Switzerland’s eminence grise in this specfic domain.
 My Nestlé trial has now been going on for 10 years without any sign of light at the end of the tunnel.